 Yildirim didn’t clarify why, but said signs pointed to ISIS being behind the attacks.
 The attacks occurred with a little more than a week left in the Muslim holy month of Ramadan.

 Multiple U.S. officials told CNN’s Pamela Brown and Elise Labott that the early thinking among U.S. intelligence officials was that ISIS or an ISIS-inspired group was to blame.
 Like the Turkish Prime Minister, the officials said there is much more investigating to be done.

 One official said the attack bears the hallmarks of ISIS because of the target and the method.
 And a senior US official pointed to the way it was coordinated using weapons and explosions.

 Some analysts say that this type of attack is a response to ISIS recent defeats in Iraq and Syria, notably the loss of Falluja.

 “They may lose ground, but they’re still a potent force,” CNN analyst Bob Baer said.

 “They know their days in Iraq and Syria are probably numbered, they’ve got to find somewhere else to operate,” said retired Lt.
 Col. Rick Francona, a former U.S. military attaché in Syria.

-Turkey has been rocked by a string of terror attacks over the past year as it weathers bombing campaigns by ISIS and Kurdish militants.
+Turkey has spent much of this year reeling from terror attacks as it weathers bombing campaigns by both ISIS and Kurdish militants.